Physical Hazards

 • Stirrer motors and vessels should be secured to maintain proper alignment.
 Magnetic stirring is preferable.
 Only non-sparking motors should be used in chemical laboratories.
 Air motors may be an option.

-• Apparatus, equipment, or chemical bottles should not be placed on the floor.
-If necessary, keep these items under tables and out of aisleways to prevent creating a tripping hazard.
+• Do not place apparatus, equipment, or chemical bottles directly on the floor.
+If needed, place them under tables and out of aisleways to avoid tripping hazards.

 • Never heat a closed container.
 Provide a vent as part of the apparatus for chemicals that are to be heated.
 Prior to heating a liquid, place boiling stones in unstirred vessels (except test tubes).
 If a burner is used, distribute the heat with a ceramic-centered wire gauze.
 Use the thermometer with its bulb in the boiling liquid if there is the possibility of a dangerous exothermic decomposition as in some distillations.
 This will provide a warning and may allow time to remove the heat and apply external cooling.
 The setup should allow for fast removal of heat